matakus/dctl/README.md

 ---

 ### mGuides
 Renders guide elements Rule of Thirds, Golden Ratio, Golden Spiral, Crosshair on-screen with adjustable opacity, color, and visibility.
-Useful for analysis of cinematography you like.
+Useful for analysis of cinematography.